ibm-cloud-architecture/refarch-cloud-data-analytics/PreWork-Add-Rick.md

 <a name="unzip" />

+# Unzip the VM Image

+## If you have a Windows Sytem follow these instructions:

 <img src="./media/vmimage/vmimage-image-01.png"/>

 1. **Locate** the **Cloud Data Analytics.zip** VMWare Image zip file that you downloaded to your system in the Prework section.

-Use Finder on Mac OSX and the Windows Explorer on Windows.
+## If you have a Mac OSX system follow these instructions:

+1. **Locate** the **Cloud Data Analytics.zip** VMWare Image zip file that you downloaded to your system in the Prework section.
+2. **Unzip** the **Cloud Data Analytucs,zip** zip file to a location of your choice.
+It will create a folder named **Cloud Data Analytics** on your file system with all the VMWare image files contained within it.

 <a name="power" />